 Parent-child interactions during the early years, particularly joint book sharing, are crucial in promoting language development, especially children's conversational and narrative skills (Fletcher & Reese, 2005; Schick & Melzi, 2010).
-Just as autobiographical reminiscing (e.g., Fivush & Fromhoff, 1988) and play (e.g., Tamis-LeMonda, Baumwell, & Cristofaro, 2012), book sharing presents an opportunity for more competent social partners such as parents to scaffold their children's language by engaging children in the co-construction of the narrative (e.g., Haden, Reese, & Fivush, 1996; Hoff-Ginsberg, 1991; Melzi, Schick, & Kennedy, 2011).
-In addition to providing support for children's acquisition of language and literacy skills, book sharing prepares children for social interactions as parents transfer knowledge of culture-specific communicative norms to their children during this joint activity (Heath, 1983; Pelligrini & Galda, 2003; Rogoff, 1990).
+Just as autobiographical reminiscing (e.g., Fivush & Fromhoff, 1988) and play (e.g., Tamis-LeMonda, Baumwell & Cristofaro, 2012), book sharing presents an opportunity for more competent social partners such as parents to scaffold their children's language by engaging children in the co-construction of the narrative (e.g., Haden, Reese & Fivush, 1996; Hoff-Ginsberg, 1991; Melzi, Schick & Kennedy, 2011).
+In addition to providing support for children's acquisition of language and literacy skills, book sharing prepares children for social interactions, as parents transfer knowledge of culture-specific communicative norms to their children during this joint activity (Heath, 1983; Pellegrini & Galda, 2003; Rogoff, 1990).
+Although previous research has shown variability in parent-child book sharing conversations, less is known about cultural differences in gender-specific socialization goals and about cultural differences in the relationship between maternal and child narrative patterns.
 The present study aimed to compare book sharing practices in the United States and Thailand, specifically examining how narrative styles may differ as a function of culture and child gender, as well as how maternal and child communicative patterns may be associated.